 At Smith Debnam, we understand the uncertainty and discomfort a client may feel when facing a separation and divorce.
-We will carefully listen and learn all we can about your unique situation in order to formulate solutions to help you accomplish your goals.
-Our divorce attorneys are focused on helping you move forward – legally, financially and emotionally.
-Our responsible and caring team is here to help you navigate through this challenging time.
+It is a difficult time.
+Our family law attorneys will carefully listen and learn all we can about your unique situation in order to formulate solutions to help you accomplish your goals.
+Our Raleigh family law firm has divorce attorneys who are focused on helping you move forward – legally, financially and emotionally.
+Our responsible and caring team is here to help our clients navigate through their separation and divorce cases.

 Do I need a lawyer?

 It is in a person’s best interests to hire an attorney for his or her case, one who is committed to not only educating him or her about rights and obligations, but who is also there to serve as an advocate.
 A good family law attorney knows the law inside and out and stays current on updates that may affect the case.
 A good attorney also knows important deadlines and the proper procedure for filing documents at the court.
 Many attorneys have good relationships with judges and other attorneys, who can often help an individual’s case.

 Marital misconduct can be considered when determining the amount or duration of alimony or as a basis for a court-ordered separation.